buddypress/buddypress/INSTALL-README.txt

 **************************************************************************
-Step 2: Add the BuddyPress plugins to your wp-content/mu-plugins directory
+Step 2: Add the BuddyPress plugins to wp-content/plugins/buddypress directory
 **************************************************************************

-Drop everything into the 'wp-content/mu-plugins/' directory for your installation.
+Drop everything into the 'wp-content/plugins/buddypress' directory for your installation.
-You do not need to activate plugins dropped into this folder.
+You will then need to activate each BuddyPress component in the "Plugins" admin panel.

 **************************************************